The Garden Grazer

 Serving

-Garnish: Serve your bowl garnished with fresh basil or parsley, a squeeze of fresh lemon juice, or croutons if desired.
+Garnish: Serve your bowl garnished with Vegan Parmesan Cheese, fresh basil leaves or parsley, a squeeze of fresh lemon juice, or croutons if desired.
+A dollop of dairy-free pesto could be tasty too!

 Pairing: This soup also pairs great with a simple salad, slices of crusty bread, or sandwiches.